Manorama (Tamil actress): Career

 In one of her last interviews, in 2015, she was asked if she had any regrets about her life.
-To this, she answered: "I've no regrets at all.
+She answered: "I've no regrets at all.
 I'm blessed in this life.
 Even in my next birth, I want to be born as Manorama again.
-I want this same life, and same people around me.
+I want this same life, and the same people around me.
 Most of all, I want my mom with me again."
-In an interview to BBC in 2015, "If I had chosen to act only as a heroine then I would have disappeared from the scene long ago.
-So, I decided to take up comedienne roles, so I survived in the industry for nearly six decades".
+In an interview with BBC in 2015 she said: "If I had chosen to act only as a heroine then I would have disappeared from the scene long ago.
+So, I decided to take up comedic roles, thats why I survived in the industry for nearly six decades".

 When asked as to how she was able to do more than 1500 films, she said in her interview in September 2015, "I believe I am a blessed person.
 Without God's will, I couldn't have acted in so many films.
 It all just happened in my life, and you won't believe it, but I still have the urge to act.
 The one person who is the reason for all my success is my mom.
-She did everything for me in life, and I miss her the most now (she breaks into tears).
+She did everything for me in life, and I miss her the most now.
 Whatever I achieve or have achieved in life is only because of her."

 She supported young talents and budding directors in her old age.
-In 2013 she acted in a Tamil short film named Thaaye Nee Kannurangu, directed by LGR Saravanan.
-She acted as a cancer patient and a mother of Mr. Srikanth.
+In 2013 she acted in a Tamil short film named Thaaye Nee Kannurangu, directed by LGR Saravanan, in which acted as a cancer patient and the mother of Mr. Srikanth.

 Death

 Between 2013 and 2015, Manorama had suffered ill-health resulting in hospital stays.
-She died in Chennai at 11.20 pm on 10 October 2015 as a result of multiple organ failure at the age of 78.
+She died in Chennai at 11.20 pm on 10 October 2015 due to multiple organ failure at the age of 78.

 Reactions

 Tamil Nadu reacted to Manorama's death with an outpouring of grief; numerous tributes were paid to the deceased actor across the state and on social media.
-Chief Minister Jayalalithaa laid a wreath on the body at the actor's home in T. Nagar, Ms. Jayalalithaa said, "There had been no accomplished achiever like Manorama in the Tamil film world and there would be none in the future as well."
+Chief Minister Jayalalithaa laid a wreath on the body at the actor's home in T. Nagar.
+Ms. Jayalalithaa said, "There had been no accomplished achiever like Manorama in the Tamil film world and there would be none in the future as well."
 Jayalalitha was quoted as saying, "I was shocked to hear about her death.
 She was an elder sister to me.
 I used to call her Manorama while she called me Ammu.
 We used to visit each other's houses whenever we didn't have shootings."
 The chief minister also said, "If Sivaji Ganesan was Nadigar Thilagam, Manorama was Nadigai Thilagam."
 Others who paid homage to the actress include Rajinikanth, Kamal Haasan, Vijay, Vikram, Sivakumar, Dhanush, Ajith Kumar, M. Karunanidhi, K. Veeramani, G. K. Vasan, Delhi Ganesh, R. Sarathkumar, Ilayaraja, Vairamuthu, Karthik, S. Ve.
 Shekhar, Vijayakumar, Goundamani, K. Bhagyaraj, R. Parthiban, Radhika, Vimal, Silambarasan, Suriya, Karthi, Vikraman, S. Thanu, T. Rajender and Pandiarajan.